This site is designed for modern web browsers and does not support your version of Internet Explorer.

 - Being a reputable source of information and intelligence on the Welsh health and care workforce;

-- Commissioning, designing, and delivering high quality, value for money education and training, in line with standards;
+- Commissioning, designing, and delivering high quality, value for money education and training;

 - Using education, training, and development to encourage and facilitate career progression;